unazed/python-micro--optimizations/README.md

 *NOTE:* Element size doesn't seem to affect the operations' speed.

-# should i use json, xml, yaml, csv or my own format?
+# should i use json, xml, yaml, csv or create my own format?

 This presents many of the same issues that you would deal with when you're creating another form of implementation for something already standardized in many ways.
 Firstly, you're going to make many, many mistakes in the design and most likely not consider the many external use-cases it could propose, thus making the implementation worthless as a whole because unless you can find other places where the certain design can be integrated without any tweaking -- there's no generality therefore there's no real reusability.